“Science is to test crazy ideas – Engineering is to put these into Business”

 100 words Bio:

-Andreas Holzinger is head of the Research Unit HCI, Institute for Medical Informatics, Medical University Graz, and Associate Professor at Graz University of Technology, where he teaches > Biomedical Informatics at the Faculty of Computer Science, and supervising engineering students at the Institute of Information Systems & Computer Media.
-He started as apprentice in Information Technology, and after his second chance education and IT industry experience, he began his academic studies at the age of 26, studied Information Technology and Physics, Psychology and Media at Graz University, obtained his PhD in Cognitive Science from Graz University in 1997 and his Habilitation in Computer Science from Graz University of Technology in 2003.
+Andreas Holzinger is head of the Research Unit HCI-KDD, Institute for Medical Informatics, Medical University Graz, and Associate Professor at Graz University of Technology, where he teaches Biomedical Informatics, and supervises engineering students at the Institute of Information Systems.
+Andreas holds a PhD (1998) in Cognitive Science from Graz University and a Habilitation (second PhD, 2003) in Computer Science from Graz University of Technology.
 Andreas was Visiting Professor in Berlin, Innsbruck, Vienna, London and Aachen.
-Since 1999 he has participated in leading positions in 30+ R&D multi-national projects, budget 4+ MEUR, 300+ publications, 4800+ citations, h-index =30, g-index=106.
+Since 2000 he has participated in leading positions in 30+ R&D multi-national projects, budget 4+ MEUR, 300+ publications, 5000+ citations, h-index =30, g-index=107.